linden-project/linny.vim/README.md

 ================

-*vim-markdown-kiwi* is a Vim plugin which eases the navigation between files in a personal wiki based on markdown and can work brilliantly together with the personal wiki app for iOS app https://github.com/landakram/kiwi
+*vim-markdown-kiwi* is a Vim plugin which eases the navigation between files in a personal wiki based on markdown and can work together with the personal wiki app for iOS app https://github.com/landakram/kiwi

 Installation